 To determine the best tires, we undertake extensive market research, meticulously examine the specifications of each tire, and carry out a very thorough analysis of user reviews from top retailers.
 Finally, our keen tire experts apply their experience and expertise and provide a well-rounded assessment to create the final list of the best possible tires.
 Read our detailed review process.

-Details of the 9 Best Tires for Honda Civic
+Details of the 9 Best Tires for Honda Civic In 2024

-1. Pirelli P7 AS Plus 3 (Best Overall)
+1. Pirelli P7 AS Plus 3

 The Pirelli P7 AS Plus 3 is my best pick for Honda Civic.
 This all-season tire ranks number #1 for most luxury sedans.
-It is well-built for wet/dry traction, tread life, snow grip, responsive steering, and handling.
+Pirelli offers a 70,000 miles/6 years warranty on P7 AS Plus 3.

 Pros